wjzijderveld/symfony-cmf-docs/bundles/media.rst

 * base documents for a simple model;
 * base FormTypes for the simple model;
-* a download controller for file downloads;
+* a file controller for file downloads and uploads;
+* an image controller to display an image;
 * and handlers for common processes related to the storage layer.

 It can also provide adapters for integrating: